 I arrived in Cao Bang Province towards late afternoon in April when the sun shone its last rays of the day upon the faraway mountain peaks.

-As the sky darkened, I finally set foot in Trung Khanh District of the northern province, where famous Ban Gioc Waterfalls nestle on the Vietnam-China border.
+As the sky darkened, I finally set foot in Trung Khanh District of the northern province, where famous Ban Gioc Waterfalls nestle in Northern Vietnam.

 My first morning in Cao Bang, the land of amazing landscapes, proved extremely refreshing.
 Before embarking on my Ban Gioc adventure, I enjoyed special steamed rice paper rolls (banh cuon) prepared by Diep, owner of the homestay.
 From here, I traveled for three km before arriving at the falls.

 At the site, I first purchased an entry ticket for VND45,000 ($2).
 Beside the entrance stood a lineup of local souvenirs like natural stone jewelry, traditional H’mong, Dao, and Tay ethnic costumes, silver coins, and recipes for Tay herbal medicines.

 Past the display of souvenirs stood rows upon rows of paddy fields cultivated by the Tay community.
 Since rice was not in season, the fields lay empty, carved out by streams pouring from Ban Gioc Falls.
 The site encompassing the waterfalls had been cleanly and spaciously zoned off.
 Tay riders often bring their horses here, providing photos opts for VND20,000 ($0.9) a pop.

 Ban Gioc comprises two waterfalls that feed the Quay Son River.
 The smaller waterfall and half of the larger one belong to Dam Thuy Commune, Trung Khanh District of Vietnam’s Cao Bang Province, whilst the other half of the larger one lies within China.